dachiefjustice/vm-vulnlab/README.md

 # Web Vulnlab VM
-This project provides an **easy-to-use, cross-platform, free and open-source web security training environment** to:
+This repo packages **10+ intentionally vulnerable web apps/APIs** with a [Kali Linux Vagrant VM](https://www.kali.org/docs/virtualization/install-vagrant-guest-vm/).
+It's an **easy-to-use, cross-platform, free and open-source web security training environment** to:
-- Better understand web vulnerabilities by finding and exploiting them in vulnerable applications
+- Better understand web vulnerabilities by analyzing and exploiting them
 - Practice web penetration testing safely and easily
 - Create security trainings/workshops

-Clone this repo and run `vagrant up` to get a [Kali Linux lab VM](https://www.kali.org/docs/virtualization/install-vagrant-guest-vm/) provisioned from infrastructure-as-code.
-The VM has everything you need to sharpen your web security skills:
-- 10+ **vulnerable web applications/APIs** ready to launch
-- **Security tools** to analyze and exploit them

 The vulnerable applications cover a range of programming languages, vulnerability types ([OWASP top ten](https://owasp.org/Top10/) and more), and difficulty levels.
 Vulnerable applications include [Juice Shop](https://owasp.org/www-project-juice-shop/), [WebGoat](https://github.com/WebGoat/WebGoat), [NodeGoat](https://wiki.owasp.org/index.php/OWASP_Node_js_Goat_Project), and plenty more (see [this Ansible role](https://gitlab.com/johnroberts/ansiblerole-vulnerable-apps) for details).

 ## 🛑⚠️Security Warning⚠️🛑
-This VM contains lots of vulnerable software!
-You're responsible for your own security, don't get yourself or your organization pwned with this VM!
+This VM contains lots of vulnerable software, don't get yourself or your organization pwned!
+You're responsible for your own security.
+If you're running this on a machine/network you don't control, get permission from your IT team!

 This project takes the following security precautions:
-- Vulnerable software must be manually launched in the default configuration
+- By default, vulnerable apps must be manually launched
-- Uses a private Virtualbox network without port forwarding (so the VM acts as a network security boundary)
+- Uses a private Virtualbox network without port forwarding as a security layer
-- Vulnerable applications listen on `127.0.0.1` rather than `0.0.0.0`
+- Vulnerable applications (except CI/CD Goat) listen on `127.0.0.1` rather than `0.0.0.0`

-For another layer of protection, disconnect from the network while running them (an internet connection is needed to set up the applications).
+For another layer of protection, disconnect from the network while running vulnerable apps (an internet connection is needed to set up them up initially).

-If you're running this on a machine/network you don't control, get permission from whoever manages it!

 ## Requirements
 ### Software